-- 2.4.3.12 For each identified CCP, the food safety team shall identify and document the limits that separate safe from unsafe product.
-The food safety team shall validate the critical limits to ensure the designated level of control of the identified food safety hazard (s); and that all critical limits and control measures individually or in combination effectively provide the level of control required (refer to 2.5.2.1). - 2.4.3.13 The food safety team shall develop and document procedures to monitor CCPs to ensure they remain within the established limits (refer to 2.4.3.12).
+- 2.4.3.13 The food safety team shall develop and document procedures to monitor CCPs to ensure they remain within the established limits (refer to 2.4.3.12).
 Monitoring procedures shall identify the personnel assigned to conduct testing, the sampling and test methods, and the test frequency. - 2.4.3.14 The food safety team shall develop and document deviation procedures that identify the disposition of affected product when monitoring indicates a loss of control at a CCP.
 The procedures shall also prescribe actions to correct the process step to prevent recurrence of the safety failure. - 2.4.3.15 The documented and approved food safety plan (s) shall be implemented in full.
 The effective implementation shall be monitored by the food safety team, and a full review of the documented and implemented plans shall be conducted at least annually, or when changes to the process, equipment, inputs or other changes affecting product safety occur. - 2.4.3.16 Implemented food safety plans shall be verified as part of SQF System verification (refer to 2.5) - 2.4.3.17 Where food safety regulations in the country of production and destination (if known) prescribe a food safety control methodology other than the Codex Alimentarius Commission HACCP guidelines, the food safety team shall implement food safety plans that meet both Codex and food regulatory requirements.

 The HACCP Food Safety Plan is the foundation of the site's SQF System.
-The Food Safety Plan must be prepared using the HACCP method, which means that all products and processes included in the SQF scope of certification must be addressed in one or more HACCP plans.
+The Food Safety Plan must be prepared using the HACCP method, which means that all operations and products handled are included in the SQF scope of certification must be addressed in one or more HACCP plans.
 The Codex HACCP model is to be used.
 All HACCP principles and implementation steps must be included in the HACCP Food Safety Plan.
 The HACCP Plan must be fully developed by the site, meaning the site may use the services of an SQF consultant, but takes full responsibility for the HACCP plan.